 Today marks the centenary of the death of Princess Louise Margaret, Duchess of Connaught, a daughter-in-law of Queen Victoria, who died on this day in 1917.
-In her honour we will take a look at one of her most worn tiaras, which the Duchess wore to grand events throughout her life, and was also worn by her descendants.
+In her honour we will take a look at one of her most worn tiaras, which the Duchess wore to grand events throughout her life, and was also worn by her daughter-in-law.
 The Connaught Fringe Tiara’s current whereabouts are unknown.

 Victoria, Duchess of Kent, the mother of Queen Victoria, was the first recorded owner of this diamond fringe tiara, which she left to her daughter upon her death in 1861.
 In 1879, Queen Victoria gave the fringe tiara as a wedding present to her daughter-in-law, Princess Louise Margaret of Prussia, when she married her third son, Prince Arthur, Duke of Connaught and Strathearn.
 The new Duchess wore the fringe as a necklace on her wedding day, and at many royal events throughout her life.
 In 1902, she wore the Fringe Tiara at the Coronation of her brother-in-law, King Edward VII, when she added a few extra layers of diamonds at the base of the tiara.
 In 1907, the Duchess wore the Fringe Tiara in an official portrait.
 The Duke and Duchess of Connaught had three children, Princess Margaret (later Crown Princess of Sweden), Prince Arthur (later Governor General of South Africa), and Princess Patricia (later Lady Patricia Ramsay), and were the Governor General and Viceregal Consort of Canada from 1911 to 1916.
 The Duchess of Connaught died on this day in 1917 of influenza and bronchitis at Clarence House (now home of the Prince of Wales) at the age of 56.
 The Duke died in 1942.
 Through their eldest daughter, the Duke and Duchess are the great grandparents of King Carl XVI Gustaf of Sweden, Queen Margrethe II of Denmark, and Queen Anne Marie of Greece.